-The 2024 Buyer’s Guide to Water Treatment
+The 2024 Buyer’s Guide to Water Filtration

 Water is essential to everything we do.
 We drink it, we cook with it, and we use it to wash our clothes and dishes.
 It flows through our homes’ pipes, plumbing fixtures and most of the appliances we use.
 Arguably, no other amenity affects our life and our health as much as water — but most people don’t think about the quality of their water until something is noticeably off about it.